talkjs/talkjs-examples/README.md

 # TalkJS code examples

-This repo demonstrates common use cases for TalkJS.
+This repo contains example projects for common use cases for TalkJS.

 TalkJS is a chat API with a pre-built UI for web and mobile apps.
 Build any chat use case into your product with just a few lines of code.
 Frontend UI SDK and out-of-the-box notifications included.